venerguevarra/spring-boot-blueprint/README.md

 # {projectName}

-A Spring Boot template project in spinning off a new microservice.
+A Spring Boot template project in spinning off a new microservice using spring boot.

 ## 1. Getting Started